cgcizek/snakemake_RNA/README.md

-# Pasini's lab RNA-seq pipeline
+# RNA-seq pipeline

 [![Snakemake](https://img.shields.io/badge/snakemake-≥5.4.3-brightgreen.svg)](https://snakemake.bitbucket.io)

 This branch uses Alignment + count method (STAR + featureCounts) to quantify *transcript abundance*, if you want the newer quasi-mapping method with Salmon, change to salmon branch
 ```
-git clone git@github.com:AndreaMariani-AM/RNAseq_snakemake.git
+git clone git@github.com:cgcizek/snakemake.git
 git checkout salmon
 ```

 Snakemake-based RNA-seq pipeline to be run in our PBS-based HPC using singularity containers.
-The singularity image that is used to run this pipeline is created from [this](https://github.com/AndreaMariani-AM/Docker/blob/main/RNAseq-snakemake/Dockerfile) docker container.
+The singularity image that is used to run this pipeline is created from [this](https://github.com/cgcizek/Docker/blob/main/snakemake/Dockerfile) docker container.

 ## Setup